 It has also allowed enterprises to reduce tremendous expenditure in terms of capital outlay and move into a more operational expenses model.
 Cloud computing and specifically the accessible public cloud resources offered by today’s major players including Amazon, Microsoft, and Google has certainly revolutionized IT infrastructure.

-Google File Sync Utilities and How They Work
+Google Backup and Sync, and Google Drive File Stream: How They Work

 Comparison of functionality between Google Backup and Sync and Drive File Stream